Divide Magazine: Issue 12 (2024.12)

 Hi, I’m Jinyang.

-I’m a filmmaker and storyteller who’s always been drawn to the quiet stuff.
-The pauses.
-The glances.
-The silences that say more than people mean to.
-I grew up in Chongqing, studied business in Shanghai (yes, really), and later traded spreadsheets for screenplays when I moved to the U.S. to get my MFA in Film at Ohio University.
-Somewhere along the way, filmmaking stopped being a hobby and became how I make sense of the world.
+I’m a filmmaker and storyteller who has always been drawn to the quiet things.
+Pauses, glances, silences that often reveal more than dialogue ever could.
+I grew up in Chongqing, studied business at Shanghai International Studies University, and later moved to the United States to pursue an MFA in Film Production at Ohio University.
+Somewhere along the way, filmmaking stopped being an interest and became the way I make sense of the world.

-I love cats, great sound design, and the very specific joy of a perfectly timed cut.
+I love cats, great sound design, and the strangely satisfying feeling of a perfectly timed cut.
 Thanks for stopping by.
-Take a look around, watch something if you’d like, or send a hello.
-I’m always happy to talk film or exchange cat photos.
+Feel free to say hello, talk film, or exchange cat photos anytime.